 Recent statistics show that over 28% of website administrators across the web use WordPress.
 Its popularity comes at a price; often targeted by malicious hackers and spammers who seek to leverage insecure websites to their advantage.

 The question of whether WordPress is secure or not depends entirely on you, the website owner.
 Website security is about risk reduction.
-Follow WordPress security best practices to harden and protect your website from threats.
+Follow our WordPress security best practices to harden and protect your website from threats.

 This guide is intended to educate WordPress administrators on basic security techniques and actionable steps that will help to secure your WordPress site and reduce the risk of a compromise.